Stay in touch

 3. How cribriform breast cancer is diagnosed

 4. Treatment for cribriform breast cancer

 5. Further support

 Download a printable version of this information about cribriform breast cancer »

-Cribriform breast cancer is a rare type of invasive breast cancer accounting for less than 4% of all breast cancers.
+Cribriform breast cancer is a rare type of breast cancer.

-Cribriform breast cancer may be mixed with other types of breast cancer or it can be pure cribriform (not mixed with another type).
+Cribriform breast cancer may be mixed with other types of breast cancer.

-Cribriform cancer cells can also be found in ductal carcinoma in situ (DCIS), a non-invasive breast cancer.
+Cribriform cancer cells can also be found in a type of early breast cancer called DCIS (ductal carcinoma in situ).

-The most common symptoms of cribriform breast cancer are a small lump or area that feels thicker than the rest of the breast.
+The most common symptom of cribriform breast cancer is a small lump or an area that feels thicker than the rest of the breast.